Providence, Rhode Island: History

 By the early 1900s, Providence was one of the wealthiest cities in the United States.
 Immigrant labor powered one of the nation's largest industrial manufacturing centers.
 Providence was a major manufacturer of industrial products, from steam engines to precision tools to silverware, screws, and textiles.
 Giant companies were based in or near Providence, such as Brown & Sharpe, the Corliss Steam Engine Company, Babcock & Wilcox, the Grinnell Corporation, the Gorham Manufacturing Company, Nicholson File, and the Fruit of the Loom textile company.
 The manufacturing of jewelry and costume jewelry emerged as a dominant local industry.
-In the 1960s, jewelry trade magazines referred to Providence as “the jewelry capital of the world.”
+In the 1960s, jewelry trade magazines referred to Providence as "the jewelry capital of the world".

+In 1922, it was affected by the 1922 New England Textile Strike, shutting down the mills in the city over an attempted wage cut and hours increase.

 The city began to see a decline by the mid-1920s as manufacturing industries began to shut down.
-The city was deeply affected by the Great Depression, which left more than a third of the city's labor force unemployed.
-The subsequent Recession of 1937–1938 was immediately followed by the New England Hurricane of 1938, which flooded the city's downtown.
-The hurricane was particularly destructive to the city's struggling textile industry, with many mills never reopening following the storm.
-Providence's population declined from a peak of 253,504 in 1940 to only 179,213 in 1970, as the white middle class fled to the suburbs.
+It was deeply affected by the Great Depression, which left more than a third of the city's labor force unemployed.
+The subsequent Recession of 1937–1938 was immediately followed by the New England Hurricane of 1938, which flooded downtown.
+The hurricane was particularly destructive to the struggling textile industry, with many mills never reopening following the storm.
+Providence's population declined from a peak of 253,504 in 1940 to only 179,213 in 1970, as the white middle class moved to the suburbs.
 From the 1940s to 1970s, white middle class residents vacated Providence faster than any other American city other than Detroit.
 The remainder of these residents were disproportionately poor and elderly.
 From the 1950s to the 1980s, Providence was a notorious bastion of organized crime.

 From 1975 until 1982, $606 million of local and national community development funds were invested throughout the city.
 In the 1990s, the city pushed for revitalization, completing a number of major development projects.
 Among these were the realignment of railroad tracks; the relocation of rivers, creation of Waterplace Park, and development of a riverwalk; the construction of a Downtown ice rink; and the development of Providence Place Mall.
 In 1980, Providence's previously declining population began to grow once again.

-In the early 2000s, Providence developed an economic development plan that outlined a planned shift to a knowledge economy.
+In the early 2000s, Providence developed an economic development plan that outlined a shift to a knowledge-based economy.
 These efforts involved the rebranding of the formerly industrial Jewelry District as a new "Knowledge District".
-Despite new investment, poverty remains an entrenched problem.
-Approximately 21.5% percent of the city population lives below the poverty line.
+Despite new investment, approximately 21.5-percent of the city population lives below the poverty line.
 Recent increases in real estate values have further exacerbated problems for those at marginal income levels, mirroring a statewide housing affordability crisis.
-From 2004 to 2005 Providence saw the highest rise in median housing price of any city in the United States.
+From 2004 to 2005, Providence saw the highest rise in median housing price of any city in the United States.